arbowl/beacon-hill-compliance-tracker/README.md

 The tool uses an API key to submit recorded data to a dashboard at https://beaconhilltracker.org/.

+I chose a web-scraping approach rather than using the official API because the purpose of this tool is to track compliance based on a what-you-see-is-what-you-get mindset.
+The primary way the public interfaces with the Legislature's outputs is via the website, not via backend interfaces and scripts.
+Although this approach is more brittle, I believe that the advantages gained by having the code see exactly what an activist would see outweigh the benefits of using unified data structures.

 ## Purpose

 Massachusetts House and Joint committees are required to: